grosserj/e28/independent-study/README.md

 ## Color Variants and Custom Themes
 BootstrapVue uses the same defualt color theme as Bootstrap.
-These defualt color variants can be overridden in a custom .scss file (if that is where you imported the BootStrapVue.scss).
+If these are not the colors you want to use for your project, these defualt color variants can be overridden in a custom .scss file (if that is where you imported the BootStrapVue.scss).

 The default color variants look like this:
 ![Bootstrap-Vue default color variants](images/default_variants.PNG)